alex-vv/page-load-time/README.md

-This extension measures page load time and displays it in the toolbar.
+This Chrome / Firefox extension measures page load time and displays it in the toolbar.
 Navigation Timing API is used for precise measurement.

 # License